develop-me/bootcamp--week-01-02--html-and-css/scripts/02-css/10-grid-1/README.md

 Specifically when we were working with fix width sites.

-Note: we didn't have flexbox or grid back then
+we didn't have flexbox or grid back then

 ---